nigrosimone/ng-http-caching/README.md

   store: new MyCustomStore(),
 };
 ```

+there is also a `NgHttpCachingLocalStorage` a cache store with persistence into localStorage.

 ### isExpired (function - default see NgHttpCachingService.isExpired());
 If this function return `true` the request is expired and a new request is send to backend, if return `false` isn't expired.